Sex Crimes Lawyer Phoenix

 If you’ve received a telephone phone call from a person who has accused you of committing a sex crime, it’s important to bear in mind that the police probably are recording the call and can use anything that you say against you.

-⦁ The Baker Law Firm, Arizona Sex Crimes Attorneys have a long history of winning sex crimes cases for our clients throughout the state of Arizona.
+- The Baker Law Firm, Phoenix sex crimes defense attorneys have a long history of winning sex crimes cases for our clients throughout the state of Arizona.

-Our team of dedicated and experienced attorneys includes former sex crimes Public Defenders.
-Our team of dedicated and experienced attorneys includes former sex crimes Public Defenders.
+- Our team of dedicated and experienced attorneys includes former sex crimes Public Defenders.

 The state of Arizona has special sentencing statutes for sex offenses.
-That means that certain sex offenses have specific ranges of sentence in prison upon conviction.
+That means that certain sex offenses have specific ranges of sentences in prison upon conviction.

 These enhanced sentencing ranges are for “Dangerous Crimes Against Children.”